2018 Pelagic Trips with Island Packers

 Ticket prices are $195.

-The October trip will be 11 hours, departing Ventura Harbor at 7 am and returning approximately 6 pm.
+The October 6th trip, a Saturday, will be 11 hours, departing Ventura Harbor at 7 am and returning approximately 6 pm.
 Ticket price for the October trip is $170.

 Each trip can be booked by calling Island Packers at (805) 642-1393 or online at www.IslandPackers.com by clicking on the Reserve Trips tab, then Special Trips Tab, select the desired date and departure time.